-Matching teachers' retirement appears to have been overpaid by approximately \$756.
-This over payment was specific to one individual.
+Matching teachers' retirement appears to have been overpaid by approximately \$1,098.
 We recommend that the District's payroll clerk review this finding and, if in concurrence, request a refund for the overpayment from the Oklahoma Teachers' Retirement System.

 Activity Fund